-Your Commercialization Plan cannot exceed 15 pages, excluding return on investment, net present value worksheet, pro forma worksheet, and Letters of Support, which may be appended to your application.
-A succinct commercialization plan must be included in your grant application.
-This information will be evaluated and considered part of the score for the "Impact" criterion discussed in PART V. DOE recognizes that each innovation requires a varied strategy to generate returns on invested capital and that no two businesses are exactly alike.
+Your Commercialization Plan narrative cannot exceed 15 pages.
+This page limit does not include return on investment and net present value worksheets, pro forma worksheet, and Letters of Support, which must be appended to the commercialization plan narrative.
+Your Commercialization Plan must be uploaded to field 7 as a single document.
+This information will be evaluated and considered part of the score for the "Impact" criterion discussed in PART V.

+DOE recognizes that each innovation requires a varied strategy to generate returns on invested capital and that no two businesses are exactly alike.
 Therefore, DOE supports a broad array of commercialization strategies.
 Each strategy requires varied emphasis on the parts of the plan depending on your innovation and the market landscape.
 For instance, the strategy and mechanisms for leveraging and protecting intellectual property (IP) vary according to industry and innovation.